Q-GADMM: Quantized Group ADMM for Communication Efficient Decentralized Machine Learning: Convergence Analysis

 \section{Convergence Analysis}

 In this section, we prove the optimality and convergence of Q-GADMM for convex functions.
-The necessary and sufficient optimality conditions are the primal and dual feasibility which are defined by
+The necessary and sufficient optimality conditions are the primal and dual feasibility which are defined by \begin{itemize} \item \textbf{Primal feasibility}